SarathUW/PiWRIS/docs/technology_review_by_library.md

   - Smaller community, but pandas documentation can be applied directly due to API similarity.

 - **Best For**: Scaling pandas workflows, handling larger datasets with parallel processing.

 ---

+## **Polars**

+- **GitHub Metrics**: ⭐ 30k stars, 500+ contributors
+  - Rapidly growing, gaining popularity for speed and efficiency.

+- **Functionality & Data Types**:
+  - Provides DataFrame-like structures with a SQL-like query syntax.
+  - Built in Rust, highly efficient for columnar data and large-scale datasets.

+- **Data Compatibility & Supplement Libraries**:
+  - Arrow-compatible (pyArrow), making it highly interoperable with other tools.
+  - *GeoPolars* for geographic data processing with high performance.

+- **Performance & Efficiency**:
+  - Rust backend and lazy evaluation make it 10x faster than pandas on large data.
+  - Optimized for high-speed, large-scale data processing.

+- **Community & Documentation**:
+  - Growing community with improving documentation.

+- **Best For**: Large datasets, high-speed operations, optimized workflows.

+---